joezuntz/cosmosis-doc/reference/standard_library/Press_Schechter_MF.rst

      -

-"This module calculates the Press Schecter mass function given the linear matter power spectrum."
+This module calculates the Press Schecter mass function given the linear matter power spectrum.

 Assumptions